 The 2004 team report indicated that "While the team recognizes the progress that has been made in assessment planning and implementation since the last visit, interviews revealed that not all institutional constituencies are involved and that assessment generally does not lead to meaningful and useful information to the planning processes."
 The University responded by developing assessment plans for all academic programs and co-curricular services, and began sponsoring an annual Assessment Day to conduct many of its assessment activities.
-The General Education Committee led the University in a revision of general education mission and competencies, resulting in a comment from the HLC staff analysis that "The [follow-up] report presented an impressive document of those competencies along with the assessment measures aligned with each.
-The University has done excellent work in developing its general education assessment program."
+The General Education Committee led the University in a revision of general education mission and competencies, resulting in a comment from the HLC staff analysis that "The [follow-up] report presented an impressive document of those competencies along with the assessment program."
+Since the follow-up report, NWOSU has restructured and relabeled non-academic assessment practices (see Criterion 4).